bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

      buckets correspond to a *standard* normal distribution equi-probable buckets.
 This is essentially the probability distribution in frequency form.
   3. This histogram served as the probability distribution used by ANS to decode the required values.
-And because of the way ANS algorithm works, it uses frequency distribution so I could just pass it directly to the compressor.
+And because of the way ANS algorithm works, it uses a frequency distribution so I could just pass it directly to the compressor.

   I'm not sure if there's a better way to do it but it seemed work well enough.